 Newron Pharmaceuticals S.p.A. (the "Company" or "Newron") is a joint stock company (Società per Azioni or S.p.A.) organized under the laws of the Republic of Italy.
-Since April 17, 2002, it has been registered with the Chamber of Commerce in Milan, Italy, under the name "Newron Pharmaceuticals S.p.A." and with its registered offices and principal business in Bresso (Milan), Italy.
-Since January 1, 2020, the new address of its registered offices is the following: Via Antonio Meucci 3.
+Since April 17, 2002, it has been registered with the Chamber of Commerce in Milan, Italy, under the name "Newron Pharmaceuticals S.p.A." and with its registered offices and principal business in Via Antonio Meucci 3, 20091 Bresso (Milan), Italy.

 The operations of the Company focus on the development of pharmaceutical products.
 Currently, the Company is not generating revenues from the direct sale of any commercial pharmaceutical product.
-Following the out licencing of safinamide in 2012, the Company interacted with the European Commission and the U.S. Food and Drug Administration until both, respectively in 2015 and 2017, have approved the use of Xadago[®] (safinamide) for the treatment of idiopathic Parkinson's disease.
+Following the out licencing of safinamide in 2012, the Company interacted with the European Commission and the U.S. Food and Drug Administration until both, respectively in 2015 and 2017, have approved the use of Xadago® (safinamide) for the treatment of idiopathic Parkinson's disease.
 Since then, the Company receives royalties and milestones from its partners.